Turkey Country Commercial Guide

 Last published date:

-The GoT’s support of the construction sector has ensured its lasting growth over a handful of decades.
-Among the more important aspects of this sector is its intersection with related sectors, and its subsequent role as a pillar of the Turkish economy.
-Recent data indicates the sector is responsible for nearly 30% of the country’s GDP.
-From the 1970s through today, Turkish contractors have taken on over 11 thousand projects in 131 markets worth over $453 billion.
-Turkish construction firms continue to have a strong presence in markets throughout Europe, the Middle East, Africa, and other CIS countries by offering well-skilled and diversified services.
+The Government of Türkiye’s (GoT) support of the construction sector has ensured its lasting growth over several decades.
+This sector is a pillar of the Turkish economy, demonstrating its strength through both domestic and international projects.
+Globally, Turkish contractors, along with construction material and machinery manufacturers, play a key role in driving the nation’s exports.
+Recent data indicate that the sector is responsible for nearly 30% of the country’s GDP.
+From the 1970s to the present, Turkish contractors have taken on over 12,000 projects in 137 markets worth over $534 billion.
+Turkish contractors continue to have a strong presence in markets throughout Europe, the Middle East, Africa, and other CIS region by offering highly skilled and diversified services.
+Among ENR’s Top International Contractors List, there are 42 Turkish companies, placing Türkiye second after China and ahead of the U.S.

 By CountriesBy Subfields